mostafa-abdelbrr/mostafa-abdelbrr/README.md

 ## Short bio
 He/Him.<br>
 I am a Computer Engineering student in Faculty of Engineering, Cairo University (CHS) from Egypt that is trying to gather more experience and have fun along the way.
 I am also hearing impaired and a lip reader, but I never let that stop me.
-My projects so far included both academic and non-academic projects.
+My projects so far include both academic and non-academic projects.

 ## Contacts
 <p align="center">